informedcitizenry/6502.Net/README.md

 ```
 ## Non-code (data) assembly

 In addition to 6502 assembly, data can also be assembled.
-If the value given in the expression exceeds the data size, this will cause an illegal quantity error.
+Expressions evaluate internally as 64-bit signed integers, but **must** fit to match the expected operand size; if the value given in the expression exceeds the data size, this will cause an illegal quantity error.
 The following pseudo-ops are available:

 <table>
 <tr><th>Directive</th><th>Size</th></tr>